AGhaderi/spatial_attenNCM/README.md

 ## See also

 [hddm package](https://github.com/hddm-devs/hddm): a package to fit and evaluate hierarchical Drift-Diffusion Models using pyMC.
-We addapted the Stan functions of DDMs with intrinsic trial-to-trial variability from the likelihood derivations in this package.
+We adapted the Stan functions of DDMs with intrinsic trial-to-trial variability from the likelihood derivations in this package.

 [rlssm package](https://github.com/laurafontanesi/rlssm): a package to fit and evaluate hierarchical Drift-Diffusion Models (and Reinforcement Learning models) using pystan.
 Some of these functions were used in plotting.py of this repository.